CLI Commands

 Section titled “Getting Workflows”Initialize your repository for agentic workflows.

 Add workflows from The Agentics collection or other repositories.
+Displays the workflow description (from frontmatter description field) to provide context.

 Create a new custom workflow from scratch.